-A map entitled Australia-Dams and Storages, published in 1975 by the Department of Minerals and Energy (now the Department of National Development and Energy), shows the location, height of dam wall, capacity and purpose of Australia's major dams and water storages.
+A map entitled Australia-Dams and Storages, published in 1975 by the Department of Minerals and Energy, shows the location, height of dam wall, capacity and purpose of Australia's major dams and water storages.
 In the lists below, only dams with a gross reservoir capacity of more than 100 million cubic metres have been included.
-It should be noted that the Hume Reservoir lies on the New South Wales-Victoria border.
+It should be noted that the Hume Reservoir lies on the New South Wales-Victoria border